ProgrammingHero1/toy-marketplace/task_description.md

 ## **Optional (But Highly Recommended):**

-1. Implement JWT token in your routes.
+1. Implement a JWT token in your routes.

 <br/>

-2. Add a spinner when the data is in loading state.
-You can add a gif/jpg, use any packages or customize it using css.
+2. Add a spinner when the data is in a loading state.
+You can add a gif/jpg, use any package or customize it using CSS.

 <br/>

 3. **Interesting part:**

-    > Each blog will contain a question, an answer and a pin icon.
+    > Each blog will contain a question, an answer, and a pin icon.
 You can display them however you want.
-When a user clicks on a pin icon, the pin icon will become blue (or any dark color) and the pinned blog will be shown on the homepage.
-However, if a user clicks on the blog that is already pinned, the blog will be unpinned and that blog will not appear on the homepage.
+When a user clicks on a pin icon, the pin icon will become blue (or any dark color), and the pinned blog will be shown on the homepage.
+However, if a user clicks on the already pinned blog, the blog will be unpinned, and that blog will not appear on the homepage.
 Make sure to make the pin icon white when the blog unpins.
     <br/>
     When a user is not logged in, the pin button is disabled.